 The child's father claimed Dakota County social workers advocated for Thaler to have sole custody of their son even though he claimed it was known she battled mental health and substance abuse issues, according to MPR.

-Per Minnesota law, the defendant automatically faces life in prison without the possibility of parole when she is sentenced for her son's murder on Feb.
-16.
+Per Minnesota law, the defendant automatically faced life in prison without the possibility of parole when she was sentenced for her son's murder.

 Become a Front Page Detective

 Sign up to receive breaking